 Samantha closed the door behind him and turned to sit at the table with Merlin.
 In truth, she had already spoken with Senator Ferry.
 He had also relayed the growing tensions in the Legislature about the recurring acts of terrorism and the unease some had about Argeia joining the PA.

 “Has anybody checked the ship recently?”
 Samantha asked.

-Pockets gasped audibly as the flat grey portal to the docking bay spiraled open as a great iris.
+Pockets gasped audibly as the flat gray portal to the docking bay spiraled open as a great iris.
 Beyond the faint glow of energy shielding the Blue Horizon, a small ship hung in space above the customer service desk.
 Resembling a slender wedge of black ice, the craft was gently moved to occupy the space on the other side of his ship.
 Along its outer edge gleamed a bas-relief carving of a chaotic slash mark, a symbol of the house to which the pilot belonged.
-The raccoon grinned despite himself, and suddenly realized the bear standing beside him had moved forward to the ship.
+The raccoon grinned despite himself, and suddenly realized the bear standing beside him had moved toward the ship.